Mcraze/React-Practice-Problems/README.md

 🔗 Live Demo: [React Practice Problems](https://react-practice-problems.netlify.app)

-The problems are organized by difficulty level — feel free to explore and learn at your own pace!
+The problems are organized by difficulty level, feel free to explore and learn at your own pace!

 ## Problem List